 Volvo honoured for its innovative in-car technology and pioneering tech partnerships

 XC90 wins 'most user-friendly tech' and 'best audio system' awards

 Intuitive Sensus touchscreen system and ground-breaking Drive-E powertrains also praised

 Volvo has been voted Tech Brand of the Year at the inaugural Car Tech Awards.

 The new awards recognise the best in automotive technology, as voted for by the experts at Carbuyer, the car review and advice service, and technology website Alphr.com.
 Volvo was recognised for its ground-breaking technology, such as the pioneering Sensus touchscreen control system in its new large premium models, the S90, V90 and XC90.
 Its all-new Drive-E powertrains, designed to offer efficient power using a mixture of advanced injection technology and electrification, impressed the judges, too.

 The company was also praised for its forward-thinking approach to technology partnerships, such as the collaboration with Uber, which will result in Volvo's sophisticated SPA platform underpinning Uber's next generation of autonomous-drive vehicles.

-What’s more, theVolvo XC90 stole the show and won two further Car Tech Awards.
-It was awarded 'Most user-friendly tech', while its phenomenal Bowers & Wilkins sound system was voted 'Best audio system'.
+The XC90 SUV won two further Car Tech Awards.
+It was awarded 'Most user-friendly tech – over £25,000', while its phenomenal Bowers & Wilkins sound system was voted 'Best audio system – over £25,000'.